mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

    - Download different versions of Bold BI from [here](https://www.boldbi.com/account/downloads) and proceed with installation.
    - Refer this [document](https://help.boldbi.com/deploying-bold-bi/deploying-in-linux/installation-and-deployment/bold-bi-on-ubuntu/#bold-bi-installation-and-deployment-on-ubuntu) to install Bold BI in linux
    - For guidance on startup configuration for Bold BI, refer to this [link](https://help.boldbi.com/application-startup/latest/).

-**Note:**

-   - During the startup configuration, please remember the name of the database as it will be used in resetting the database.
-   - If you are setting up DNS mapping for your virtual machine (VM), it is essential to also map the snapshot of your VM.
-Alternatively, if you  are not using mapping, you will need to use the upgrade command in the Snapshot VM and replace the host URL with the IP address of your Snapshot VM.

 ## 6. Create a Snapshot of Virtual Machine